 Old Harbor Life-Saving Station was built in Chatham in 1897.
 The station was operated by the U.S. Coast Guard, and its precurser the U.S. Life-Saving Service, until it was decommissioned in July 1944.
-The building was later obtained by the National Park Service, and in November 1977, it was moved by barge to Provincetown.
-In summer, breeches buoy rescue re-enactments are conducted on the grounds on Thursday evenings.
+In the early 1970s, the building was obtained by the National Park Service.
+By then, it was in a precarious position on an eroding beach.
+In November 1977, it was moved by barge to Race Point Beach in Provincetown, where it stands today.